 Heaven in a bowl!
 That’s what we’re serving up today.

-There’s nothing I crave more often than a big meaty sandwich, on freshly baked bread.
+I mean, there’s nothing I crave more often than a big, meaty sandwich, on freshly baked, soft on the inside and slightly crispy on the outside bread.

 Yet now that I’m in my forties, I don’t get to enjoy a two-handed beast of a sandwich nearly as often as I’d like.

 You know… Carbs, calories, making good decisions, blah, blah, blah.
 Sometimes I get so tired of being an adult.
 But then I remember this soup, and all is right with the world again.

 If you are craving a giant, beefy sandwich, yet are trying to walk the straight and narrow when it comes to watching your carbs, today’s Philly Cheese Steak Soup is a pretty great compromise.

 It has the succulent beef, the onions, the peppers, and the provolone cheese, of course.

 But instead of bulk, this soup has substance.